Xerox (XRX)

 7. Earnings Per Share

 We can take a deeper look into Xerox’s earnings to better understand the drivers of its performance.
-As we mentioned earlier, Xerox’s operating margin improved this quarter but declined by 19.5 percentage points over the last five years.
-This was the most relevant factor (aside from the revenue impact) behind its lower earnings; taxes and interest expenses can also affect EPS but don’t tell us as much about a company’s fundamentals.
+As we mentioned earlier, Xerox’s operating margin declined by 4.2 percentage points over the last five years.
+This was the most relevant factor (aside from the revenue impact) behind its lower earnings; interest expenses and taxes can also affect EPS but don’t tell us as much about a company’s fundamentals.

 8. Cash Is King